tulipcc/tulipcc-maven-plugin/README.md

 * v2.8.1 - 2016-07-13
   * Fixed a problem with the code generation for "modern" Java template

 # Maven usage
-Example with 3 executions (two javacc and one jjtree-javacc):
+Example with 3 executions (two javacc and one jjtree-javacc), try with `mvn clean process-resources`:

 ```xml
     <build>